jiaxuanchin/is450-g1t3/README.md

 ### Usage
 #### LDA Model
 1. Download the file 'LDA Model.ipynb' and under the 'Cell' tab on Jupyter Notebook, select 'Run All'.
-2. If you would like to view the topic visualisation, you may click on the 'topic_viz.html' file.
+2. If you would like to view the topic visualisation, you may download the file named 'topic_viz.html' and open it via the download folder on your laptop.

 #### PTM4Tag Model